BramVan-Oosterhout/festivals-docker/festivals-gateway/README.md

-Rge festivaks-gateway server provides routing and load balancing services for the FestivalsApp.
-Access from the network is provided in five sub-domains, each providing a particular set of services.
+The festivaks-gateway server provides routing and load balancing services for the FestivalsApp.
+Access from the network is provided in five sub-domains, each providing access to a particular set of services.

 | Sub-domain | Services provided |
 | === | === |